a2roger/backup/w0_portrait/readme.md

 The `portrait1` sketch shows how to generate a GIF animation from Processing.
 You can integrate this code into the other portrait sketches if you use them as a starting point.

 It uses the [GifAnimation library](https://github.com/extrapixel/gif-animation/tree/3.0): you have to install this manually (do not install it using the Processing IDE).
+1. Locate your "Processing Sketchbook" location in the dialog that is opened by the "Processing/About Processing" menu.
+1. Go to that folder and open the `libraries` subfolder.
+1. Download the `GifAnimation.zip` and unzip it.
+1. Drag the `gifanimation` subfolder of extracted zip to the Sketchbook `libraries` subfolder.
+1. Restart Processing.

 # Exercise